14 Best Criminal Justice Schools in Florida

 Courses Offered

-Courses offered in the Associate in Science in Criminal Justice Technology program include Criminal Investigation Techniques, Police Organizations and Administration, Juvenile Delinquency, and Criminal Procedure and Evidence.
+Courses offered in the Associate of Science in Criminal Justice Technology program include Criminal Investigation Techniques, Police Organizations and Administration, Juvenile Delinquency, and Criminal Procedure and Evidence.

 Students also complete a Capstone Project.